Grants will be awarded to small, youth-led organisations that:

 All Staying Alive Foundation grant applicants must demonstrate credibility through independent references, government accreditation (if you have any), and verifiable banking and accounting systems.

 All Staying Alive Foundation grant applicants must agree to allow the Staying Alive Foundation and MTV to promote and publicise their projects.
 We will use compelling grantee stories to inspire other young people.

-1. Organisations that work with young people but which are not led entirely by young people
+We will not fund:1.
+Organisations that work with young people but which are not led entirely by young people

 2. Scholarships or college fees

 4. Projects that discriminate against people because of religion, sex, race, disability or sexual orientation